 A home away from home.
-This is really what college is, right?
+This is really what college is.
+Right?
 It’s your new home away from the only home you’ve ever known.
 Everything you are suddenly coming to know is new.
 New city.
 New state.
 New surroundings.
 New weather.
 New people.
 Even new foods and a new bed.

 Homesickness is a normal reaction to change and transition.
-It is common and it will pass with time.
+It is common, and it will pass with time.

 What to know about college homesickness

 You have a “social muscle.”
-It is not exactly shaped like your bicep and it can be under-used or even atrophied, but the idea is that you must build this muscle, through action.
+It is not exactly shaped like your bicep, and it can be under-used or even atrophied, but the idea is that you must build this muscle through action.
 Make yourself visible.
 Allow yourself to be vulnerable.

 You have the internal strength to overcome these never-before-experienced feelings of homesickness.
-You are being challenged and that’s okay.
+You are being challenged, and that’s okay.

-Be patient with yourself.
-Use your emotional recovery resources of appreciation (of being in school), determination (to succeed) and resilience to thrive through this small challenge.
+Use your emotional recovery resources of appreciation (of being in school), determination (to succeed), and resilience to thrive through this small challenge.

 Homesickness is emotive.
 You cannot always control the delivery, the outcome, or the timing of the unwanted feelings, but you can control how you respond to them.

-5 Practical strategies for homesick college students
+5 practical strategies for homesick college students

 Avoid your dorm in between classes.
-Make appearances to the same places, on the same days at the same time.
+Make appearances in the same places, on the same days at the same time.
 Glance up from your devices often.
 Scan your environment.
 You will start to notice the same people who will become potential conversationalists.

 Rec Centers, Student Unions, and Student Services are good starting points.
 “Pick Two” is a good rule.
-Then, actually GO to a meeting.
+Then, GO to a meeting.
 Don’t allow fear to stop your action steps.

 If you love to bowl, join a bowling club.
 Start a league.
 If you love to help others, volunteer.
 If you find strength in your faith, pursue a church group.

-4. Go local before global.
-Ask your hall mates to form a group chat where you can meet up for meals or breaks.
+Ask your hallmates to form a group chat where you can meet for meals or breaks.
 Knock on doors the night before and gather a few breakfast buddies.
 Deliver warm cookies.
-Start a fun tradition on your hall like “secret pals” to make friends.
+Start a fun tradition in your hall, like “secret pals” to make friends.
 Or tell someone that you are feeling BLAH and could use a friend.

-During “down-time” (beginning of class or during breaks), be the one to start a conversation with the person next to you even if they have their head in their devices.
+During “down-time” (beginning of class or during breaks), be the one to start a conversation with the person next to you, even if they have their head on their devices.
 Some basic conversation starters (if you tend to freeze) are: